2400/git-lab-2/README.md

 1. `first`: Create a repository on GitHub called `die-class` with a `README.md` and a `.gitignore` file for C++.
    > A `.gitignore` file lists all the files that you don't want to include in a repository.
 For example, the executable file `a.out`.
 2. Add `second` team member as a collaborator.
 You will need their GitHub user name.
+Click on the repository `Settings > Collaborators`.
 3. Both team members: Clone `die-class` repository on your system.
 You will be recording your answers in `first-answers.md` and `second-answers.md`.

 4. `first`: Create your answers file `first-answers.md`, add, and commit it.